greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/gpssh-exkeys.html.md

 The `gpssh-exkeys` utility exchanges SSH keys between the specified host names \(or host addresses\).
 This allows SSH connections between Greenplum hosts and network interfaces without a password prompt.
 The utility is used to initially prepare a Greenplum Database system for passwordless SSH access, and also to prepare additional hosts for passwordless SSH access when expanding a Greenplum Database system.

 Keys are exchanged as the currently logged in user.
-You run the utility on the coordinator host as the `gpadmin` user \(the user designated to own your Greenplum Database installation\).
+You run the utility on the master host as the `gpadmin` user \(the user designated to own your Greenplum Database installation\).
 Greenplum Database management utilities require that the `gpadmin` user be created on all hosts in the Greenplum Database system, and the utilities must be able to connect as that user to all hosts without a password prompt.

 You can also use `gpssh-exkeys` to enable passwordless SSH for additional users, `root`, for example.

 The `gpssh-exkeys` utility has the following prerequisites:

--   The user must have an account on the coordinator, standby, and every segment host in the Greenplum Database cluster.
+-   The user must have an account on the master, standby, and every segment host in the Greenplum Database cluster.
--   The user must have an `id_rsa` SSH key pair installed on the coordinator host.
+-   The user must have an `id_rsa` SSH key pair installed on the master host.
--   The user must be able to connect with SSH from the coordinator host to every other host machine without entering a password. \(This is called "1-*n* passwordless SSH."\)
+-   The user must be able to connect with SSH from the master host to every other host machine without entering a password. \(This is called "1-*n* passwordless SSH."\)

 You can enable 1-*n* passwordless SSH using the `ssh-copy-id` command to add the user's public key to each host's `authorized_keys` file.
 The `gpssh-exkeys` utility enables "*n*-*n* passwordless SSH," which allows the user to connect with SSH from any host to any other host in the cluster without a password.